codecowboydotio/codecowboy/content/ai/ai-decomposer.md

 # Nobody Holds the Whole Plan

-*Field notes — decentralized goal decomposer*

 A goal goes in — **"plan a two-week trip to Japan"** — and a tree of executable prompts comes out, produced by four kinds of agent that never share a process, a database, or a coordinator.
-They only share gossip.
-Here's how that actually works, end to end.
+No peer ever holds the **whole plan.** Plan state is reconstructed locally by each peer.

 ---